1961 Ndola Transair Sweden Douglas DC-6 crash: 1960s

 Following the death of Hammarskjöld, there were three inquiries into the circumstances that led to the crash: the Rhodesian Board of Investigation, the Rhodesian Commission of Inquiry and the UN Commission of Investigation.

 The Rhodesian Board of Investigation investigated between 19 September 1961 and 2 November 1961 under the command of Lt.
 Colonel M.C.B.
 Barber.
 The Rhodesian Commission of Inquiry, under the chairmanship of Sir John Clayden, held hearings from 16 to 29 January 1962 without UN oversight.
 The subsequent UN Commission of Investigation held a series of hearings in 1962 and depended partly upon the testimony from the previous Rhodesian inquiries.
 Five "eminent persons" were assigned by the new secretary-general to the UN commission.
 The members of the commission unanimously elected Nepalese diplomat Rishikesh Shah to head an inquiry.

 The three official inquiries failed to conclusively determine the cause.
 The Rhodesian Board of Investigation sent 180 men to search a six-square-kilometre area of the last sector of the aircraft's flight path, but no evidence of a bomb, surface-to-air missile or hijacking was found.
 The official report stated that two of the dead Swedish bodyguards had suffered multiple bullet wounds.
-Medical examination performed by the initial Rhodesian Board of Investigation and reported in the UN official report indicated that the wounds were superficial and that the bullets showed no signs of rifling.
+Medical examination performed by the initial Rhodesian Board of Investigation and reported in the UN official report indicated that the wounds were superficial and that the bullets showed no signs of rifling, meaning that they had not passed though the barrel of a gun.
 The report concluded that cartridges had exploded in the fire near the bodyguards.
 The Rhodesian board concluded that the pilot flew too low and struck trees, thereby bringing the aircraft down.

 Previous accounts of a bright flash in the sky were dismissed as having occurred too late in the evening to have caused the crash.
 The UN report speculated that these flashes may have been caused by secondary explosions after the crash.
 Sergeant Harold Julien, who initially survived the crash but died five days later, indicated that there was a series of explosions that preceded the crash.
 The official inquiry found that the statements of witnesses who talked with Julien before he died in hospital five days after the crash were inconsistent.

 The report states that there were three delays that violated established search-and-rescue procedures.
 The first delayed the initial alarm of a possible plane in trouble; the second delayed the "distress" alarm, which indicates that communications with surrounding airports indicate that a missing plane has not landed elsewhere; and the third delayed the eventual search-and-rescue operation and the discovery of the plane wreckage nearby.
 The medical examiner's report was inconclusive; one report said that Hammarskjöld had died on impact, but another stated that he might have survived had rescue operations not been delayed.
-The report also concluded that the probability of Julien surviving the crash would have been "infinitely" better had the rescue operations had been quicker.
+The report also concluded that the probability of Julien surviving the crash would have been "infinitely" better had the rescue operations been quicker.